Understanding the Term Mobile SEO Optimization?

 Top 5 Best Mobile-Friendly Test Tools

-Making your website as Mobile-Friendly is actually pleasing mobile users.
+Making your website Mobile-Friendly is actually pleasing mobile users.
 So don’t allow Google or other search engines to wipe out your website blog from its mobile search results.

 Once your website has passed the Google Mobile-Friendly test, you will find a green signal saying: